1. Are you held to a fiduciary standard when providing investment advice and constructing investment portfolios?

 5. Do you recommend any proprietary products when constructing an investment portfolio?

 If a firm recommends or uses proprietary products, that is often a big “red flag.”
 Be sure to take a careful look at the track record of the products and ask in-depth questions about them.
 Sometimes proprietary products are used or recommended because they benefit the investment firm or broker, and may not be the best choice for the client.
 Be particularly cautious of situations in which the firm limits its clients’ investments to a select group of proprietary products—this often creates a conflict of interest between the broker and the client.

 6. Do you provide monthly reporting with portfolio benchmarks?
 If so, does it include benchmarks at the asset class level on a household basis?

-We’ve all seen what the usual bank, brokerage, or custodial statements look like and how confusing it can be when accounts are spread out across multiple custodians.
-Having clear, concise, and useful consolidated reporting is an absolute must.
+Many of us know what the usual bank, brokerage or custodial statements look like, as well as how confusing it can be when accounts are spread out across multiple custodians.
+Having clear, concise and useful consolidated reporting is critical.
 Reports should be structured to help you understand progress toward your goals, your advisory team’s overall performance, as well as how each product is working in your portfolio.
 At a minimum, your reports should include a consolidated household overview that includes net of fee portfolio returns, a custom portfolio risk benchmark, and appropriate benchmarks for each asset classes.
 Additionally, as the asset allocation changes over time, the portfolio benchmark should be updated to reflect these changes.